The Highlights of Snæfellsness peninsula

 Among many other things, Iceland is also known for beer.
 The love for beer is really strong here in Iceland as there is even a spa where you can soak yourself in warm beer.
 A very important this is that every brewery in Iceland uses one of the purest water in the world.
 This mini-blog may be interesting for our male audience or beer lovers, but we do not discriminate so everyone is welcome to read more about Icelandic beer.

 There are a lot of breweries throughout the country but in this blog, I will present you with a brewery located in the West part of Iceland.
-So if you are planning a trip to West Iceland or to the Snæfellsnes peninsula add this place to your bucket list, believe me, it will add flavor to your trip.
+So if you are planning a trip to West Iceland or to the Snæfellsnes peninsula add this place to your bucket list, believe me, it will add flavour to your trip.

 Steðji brewery is a nice stop while wandering in the West of Iceland.
 There they “change the world’s greatest water into beer”.
 The brewery was open in 2012 and it’s owned by a local family.
 The most popular beers they have are lager and the Icelandic northern lights beer, but every year they release new types of beer made in collaboration with a professional German brewer.
 They even have seasonal beers.